 Departamento de Servicios Sociales Públicos de Los Ángeles (DPSS) proporciona información general sobre CalWORKS (AFDC), cupones de alimentos, Medi-Cal, IHSS y General Relief (GR).

 Most Commonly Requested Documents (MCRD) is a two-sided information sheet.
 The front side, provides a list of the most common County administered programs/services and the required documents needed to apply for the programs/services.
 The reverse side provides website information and toll-free telephone numbers to obtain documents needed to apply for the programs/services.
 Click here to view the document in Inglés o Español.

 Home Modifications/ Repairs

-Los Angeles Housing & Community Investment Department Handyworker Program provides free minor home repairs and/or improvements to eligible homeowners that address basic health, safety, security, and accessibility issues of owner-occupied, single family homes or condominiums/townhomes.
-These repairs/improvements assist with preventing accidents in the home, help seniors and people with permanent physical disabilities to remain in their own homes, and preserve the City’s aging housing stock.
-Safety and security device improvements only are available to eligible renters as well.
-Call (866) 557-7368 to find the nearest community partner that can help you with your application or visit the website for more details.
+Handyworker Program/ Home Secure Program: The Handyworker Program provides FREE minor home repairs and/or improvements to eligible homeowners that address basic health, safety, security, and accessibility issues of owner-occupied, single family homes or condominiums/townhomes.
+These repairs/improvements assist with preventing accidents in the home, help seniors and people with permanent physical disabilities to remain in their own homes.
+The Home Secure Program FREE installation of home security and safety devices to low-income senior or disabled homeowners and renters in the City of Los Angeles.
+Call (213) 808-8803 to find the nearest community partner that can help you with your application or visit the website for more details.

 CalWORKs Homeless Assistance (HA) Program was established to help CalWORKs families meet the reasonable costs of securing housing.
 The CalWORKs HA program serves eligible CalWORKs recipients or apparently eligible CalWORKs applicants, who are homeless or at risk of homelessness.